 Quick tip: keep yourself organized and accountable with a personal college application deadline.

-If you're looking to attend Pepperdine Universiy, it's essential to be aware of the costs.
-Tuition alone at Pepperdine will cost $62,390 for the year.
-If you're planning to live on campus, you can expect to pay upwards of $85,202 for tuition and living expenses.
-If you choose to live off campus, the cost drops to $63,142 a year.
+If you're looking to attend Pepperdine University, it's essential to be aware of the costs.
+Tuition alone at Pepperdine will cost $65,990 for the year.
+If you're planning to live on campus, you can expect to pay upwards of $93,578 for tuition and living expenses.

 Note that these numbers are simply estimates; the total cost can vary based on your chosen program of study, possible grants or scholarships, and situational expenses.

 Pepperdine demands a high degree of excellence from its applicants.
 A great way to make sure your application is competitive is by securing a high GPA and test scores.

 However, there are a few other things you can do to strengthen your application, thereby increasing your chance of acceptance.
 We've gathered our best tips to get into Pepperdine below.

 When developing your application, keep in mind that Pepperdine values students who are leaders.
 Taking part in extracurricular activities is a great way to demonstrate your leadership skills and show the admissions committee that you are a well-rounded candidate.